jf7689/battlebit/README.md

 # battlebit

 Landing page for the game BattleBit Remastered.
+Looking to create a standard landing page found in the games industry

 ## Website Sections
 - Navigation bar